What is data integrity and why is it important?

 Data integrity is key to complying with data protection regulations like GDPR.
 Non-compliance with these regulations can make companies liable for large penalties.
 In some instances, they may be sued on top of these significant fees.
 Repeated compliance violations can even put companies out of business.

 Fortunately, there are ways to ensure the data integrity you need to comply with GDPR and other data protection legislation.
-Take a look at our series, Practical Steps to GDPR Compliance.

 Data integrity risks